guanjue/snapshot/README.md

 ### Step 1: Modify the Script
 Before running Snapshot, you need to provide the required input parameters and file paths in a `run_snapshot.parameter.settings.info.txt` file.
 The file should include the following information:

+The details about the parameters and the alternative options can be found as [Parameter Settings](https://github.com/guanjue/snapshot/blob/main/parameter_settings)

 ```
 cat test_data/run_snapshot.parameter.settings.info.hg38.ct13.txt
 ##################################